php-not-dead/laravel-testing-tools/README.md

 This package provides preconfigured `PHP Unit` and `Linting Tools` packages for Laravel projects.

+It also includes vendor testing tool that can be run during GitHub workflow to disable PR merging if some vendors do not meet production requirements.

 ### PHP Unit configuration contains

 1. Test Cases